RoadSafetyProject/dhis-js-library/README.md

 		  }
     }

-4. Initialize dhis
+4.Initialize dhis

     dhis2.Init(config);

-5. Hurray you are done.
+5.Hurray you are done.
 Have fun Programming.